aacerox/node-rest-client/readme.md

 ### Simple HTTP GET

-Client has 2 ways to call a REST service: direct or using registered methods
+Client has two ways to call a REST service: direct or using registered methods

 ```javascript
 var Client = require('node-rest-client').Client;